 “Our whole life is an Education — we are ‘ever-learning,’ every moment of time, everywhere, under all circumstances something is being added to the stock of our previous attainments.
 Mind is always at work when once its operations commence.
 All men are learners, whatever their occupation, in the palace, in the cottage, in the park, and in the field.
 These are the laws stamped upon Humanity.” – Edward Paxton Hood, Self-Education: Twelve Chapters for Young Thinkers, 1852

 Success often comes from dedicating your life to continuous learning, and these examples of successful individuals show us just that.

-- Frank Lloyd Wright—when you think of architects, most people think of Frank Lloyd Wright.
+When you think of architects, most people think of Frank Lloyd Wright.
 He embraced lifelong learning and developed his own style of architecture and drawing methods.

-He was also a Founding celebrity investor of Planet Hollywood, a 2 term Governor of California, executive editor of Muscle & Fitness and Flex, co-author of 5 books on bodybuilding and he ran a bricklaying business, a mail order company and a restaurant.
-His real estate investments are just one small portion of his investment ventures, including significant ownership of the investment firm, Dimensional Fund Advisors.
+He was also a Founding celebrity investor of Planet Hollywood, a two-term Governor of California, executive editor of Muscle & Fitness and Flex, and the co-author of 5 books on bodybuilding.
+Anrold also ran a bricklaying business, a mail order company and a restaurant.
+In addition, his real estate investments are just one small portion of his investment ventures, including significant ownership of the investment firm, Dimensional Fund Advisors.

-- Shaquille O’Neal—one of the greatest basketball players of all time, Shaq definitely takes lifelong learning seriously.
+One of the greatest basketball players of all time, Shaq definitely takes lifelong learning seriously.
 When Shaq dropped out of Louisiana State his junior year to play in the NBA, he promised his mother that he would return one day to finish his degree.
 And he did exactly that, earning his BA through distance learning courses at LSU in 2000.
 (Phil Jackson let him miss a Lakers home game to attend his graduation.)

-He’s also attended Warren Wilson College in North Carolina (Poetry).
-Oh yeah, and he’s studying for his Ph.D. in English at Yale University.
+He’s also attended Warren Wilson College in North Carolina (Poetry) and is studying for his Ph.D. in English at Yale University.
 Just how, you may wonder, has he managed to rack up the diplomas while simultaneously appearing in 32 movies and short films, writing books and hosting the Oscars?
-How else?
 He completed his BA at UCLA with online classes and his Masters at Columbia in 2010 via their Distance Learning Program.

 Hopefully these success stories inspired you to commit to lifelong learning.
 Now go forth and live, love, learn and dominate!